Heathfield Vets

 When I was 16, I asked to ‘see practice’ with Heathfield during my school holidays, little knowing that I was destined to become one of our longest serving staff members.

-We have one Springer Spaniel who is 5 years old and behaves like a mischievous teenager!
-He has been nicknamed JCB by my boys (Joe Crazy Batkin!).
-We also enjoy the countryside and are keen lovers of wildlife.
+I have a Springer Spaniel who is nearly 10 years old and still behaves like a mischievous teenager, although he does like more naps now!
+He has been nicknamed JCB (Joe Crazy Batkin!) by my two sons.
+I also enjoy walking in the countryside and am a keen lover of wildlife.

 Deborah Batkin – Accounts